rwxayheee/rwxayhee.github.io/_posts/2023-10-15-ADFR-Suite-v1.0-rc1-and-ADT-on-Apple-Silicon.md

 ### *Multiarch*: Update /etc/apt/ources.list and add AMD64 as a foreign arch to dpkg

-According to the instructions given in the [linked repository](https://github.com/lucyllewy/macOS-Linux-VM-with-Rosetta), update `/etc/apt/sources.list` by adding the following lines:
+According to the instructions given in the [linked repository](https://github.com/lucyllewy/macOS-Linux-VM-with-Rosetta), update `/etc/apt/sources.list` by adding the following lines -

 ```
 deb [arch=amd64] http://archive.ubuntu.com/ubuntu/ jammy main restricted